Cassidy Gifford

 Cassidy Erin Gifford (born August 2, 1993) is an American actress.
-She co-starred with Wyatt Nash in the 2017 film Like Cats and Dogs, and appears as Reagan Decker in the drama series The Baxters, which premiered on Prime Video in March 2024.
+She co-starred with Wyatt Nash in the 2017 film Like Cats and Dogs, and appears as Reagan Baxter in the drama series The Baxters.

 Early life

 Cassidy Erin Gifford was born on August 2, 1993, in Greenwich, Connecticut, to former American football player Frank Gifford (1930-2015) and American television host Kathie Lee Gifford.

 Career

 Gifford's early acting career includes an appearance on an episode of That's So Raven in 2005.
 In 2015 she was cast in Jason Blum's supernatural horror film The Gallows.
 She co-starred with Wyatt Nash in the 2017 Hallmark Channel film Like Cats and Dogs.
 The same year, she appeared as Minnie in the movie Ten: Murder Island (which is based on the novel Ten by Gretchen McNeil), and was cast as Cara in the sci-fi adventure movie Time Trap.

-Gifford appears as Reagan Decker in the drama series The Baxters, which premiered on Prime Video in March 2024; the series is based on Karen Kingsbury's Redemption book series.
+Gifford appears as Reagan Decker in the drama series The Baxters; the series is based on Karen Kingsbury's Redemption book series.